zachlatta/hackclub/workshops/dodge/README.md

 }
 ```

-Hmm, why does the canvas display the game only for a moment before switching back to the Game Over screen?
+Hmm, why does the canvas display the game only for a moment before switching back to the game over screen?

 Of course, our player and enemy are still intersecting, because we never reset the positions!